opc-cpvp/sondage-survey-external/README.md

 	- Attachments are missing
 	- Remove menu button when finished with the bugs
 29) Set the navigation buttons to be invisble by default
+30) IE;
+	- Details-summary tags not working. (fixed using a polyfill > details-polyfill)
+	- Chekcboxes with html don't work.
+		i) Element.closest not supported by IE (fixed using the polyfill -> element-closest-polyfill)
+		2) Use onchange event instead of onclick on the input

 ### Postponed todo
 A) Explore survey Creator (POSTPONED)